Roderick Alleyn

-Roderick Alleyn (pronounced "Allen") is a fictional character who first appeared in 1934.
+Roderick Alleyn (pronounced "Allen") is a fictional character who first appeared in the novel A Man Lay Dead (1934).
 He is the policeman hero of the 32 detective novels of Ngaio Marsh.
 Marsh and her gentleman detective belong firmly in the Golden Age of Detective Fiction, although the last Alleyn novel, Light Thickens, was published in 1982.

 Marsh mentions in an introduction that she named her detective Alleyn after the Elizabethan actor Edward Alleyn, founder of Dulwich College, where her father had been a pupil.
 She started a novel with Alleyn in 1931, after reading a detective story by Agatha Christie or Dorothy L. Sayers on a wet Saturday afternoon in London and wondering if she could write something in the genre.
 So she bought six exercise books and a pencil at a local stationer and started A Man Lay Dead, involving a Murder Game, which was then popular at English weekend parties.

 Background and early life

-Roderick Alleyn (pronounced 'Allen', and known as Rory to friends) is a gentleman detective, whose family and educational background may be deduced from comments in the novels.
-In brief, Alleyn was apparently born around 1892-1894, graduated from Oxford around 1915, served in the army for three years in World War I, then spent a year (1919–1920) in the British Foreign Service.
+Roderick Alleyn (known as "Rory" to friends) is a gentleman detective, whose family and educational background may be deduced from comments in the novels.
+In brief, Alleyn was apparently born between 1892 and 1894, graduated from the University of Oxford around 1915, served in the army for three years in World War I, then spent a year (1919–1920) in the British Foreign Service.
 He finally joined the Metropolitan Police as a constable in about 1920 or 1921.

 Marsh's Alleyn novels form a chronological series that follows his detective career.
 When the series opens (A Man Lay Dead, 1934), Alleyn is aged about 40 and is already a Detective Chief-Inspector in the CID at Scotland Yard.

 In the early novels he is described several times as looking like a cross "between a monk and a grandee."
 He is very tall, dark and good looking; the press have given him the nickname "Handsome Alleyn".
 He has a habit of quoting Shakespeare, among others.
 As the series progresses, Alleyn marries and has a son, and eventually rises to the rank of Chief Superintendent.

 He spends the years of the Second World War in the antipodes, engaged in counter-espionage work, often under an assumed name.
 When he returns to England, to his wife, Agatha Troy—and to a murder case—in Final Curtain (1947), Alleyn observes that they have been apart for "three years, seven months and twenty-four days".